Examples

 We also use \({\cal N} = 0.02\), which is a relatively high value, but still does not lead to a noticeable Trotter error.
 The larger this parameter is, the more Trotter error the quantum simulation will have.

-Below, we show a comparison between the exact spin-boson model and the quantum simulation for the (native) variable MS-decomposition, where the bath is described either by 1 spin or 6 identical spins.
-The simulation starts from the system-spin being in the +1 eigenstate of operator \(\sigma^x_\textrm{system}\) and the bath being in its groundstate.
+Below, we show a comparison between the exact spin-boson model and the quantum simulation for the (native) variable MS-decomposition, where the bath is described by either 1 spin or 6 identical spins.
+The simulation starts with the system spin in the +1 eigenstate of operator \(\sigma^x_\textrm{system}\) and the bath in its ground state.
 We track the time evolution of \(\langle \sigma^x_\textrm{system}(t) \rangle\).

 In the next figure, we study the same system, but run the simulation with a non-native gate decomposition (CNOT).
 Here, we use the bath qubits as control qubits when performing CNOT gates.
 The simulation is performed for 8 bath qubits.